Fuel economy

 Different types of driving

 As alluded to above, different types of driving will affect economy and potentially considerably.
 However, unlike many larger cars (with larger engines), the Jimny struggles with high levels of aerodynamic load so full highway runs at 100-120 km/h will see much worse economy than at 80-90.
-On the very open road sitting at 110 km/h I will see 20-30% worse fuel economy, knocking it back even to 100 is a reasonable decrease and the sweet spot seems to be closer to 95ish.
+On the very open road sitting at 110 km/h I will see 20-30% worse fuel economy, knocking it back even to 100 is a reasonable decrease and the sweet spot seems to be closer to 90ish.
 Your best will probably be constant speed running around this speed to slightly lower.
+This also matches the WLTP data, where if you plot it based on average speed of the 4 cycles you can see it clearly reaches a minimum somewhere a bit above 80 km/h and probably below 90 km/h.

-People then make the assumption that it is the high revs that result in the poorer economy at full highway speeds, but the reality is the engine is geared about as well as it can be for the standard levels of power.
+People tend to make the assumption that it is the high revs that result in the poorer economy at full highway speeds, but the reality is the engine is geared about as well as it can be for the standard levels of power.
 In that link I explore a hypothetical longer top gear; ultimately, it can’t really be any longer and make the car get better economy.
-We’ll touch on this in a bit but it means that modifications that drop your engine speed at highway speeds will not see an improvement in fuel economy.
+We’ll touch on this in a bit but it means that modifications that drop your engine speed at highway speeds will not see an improvement in fuel economy and in fact will make it worse since you have more load to achieve the same effective power.

 Ultimately you can think of it like this: